Prioritize what to build next

 Here are a few examples.

-Prioritize trending feature requests from large accounts customers
+Prioritize trending feature requests from large accounts

 • filter Discoveries by tag "Feature request"